cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 TBD_1 (requested assignment 395):

 : A COSE header parameter named `vds` (Verifiable Data Structure), which conveys the algorithm identifier for a verifiable data structure.
-  Correspondingly, this document introduces a new verifiable data structure registry that registers the integers used to identify verifiable data structures.
+  Correspondingly, this document introduces a new {{verifiable-data-structure-registry}} that registers the integers used to identify verifiable data structures.

 TBD_2 (requested assignment 396):

 : A COSE header parameter named `vdp` (short for "verifiable data structure proofs"), which conveys a map containing verifiable data structure proofs organized by proof type.
-  Correspondingly, this document introduces a new verifiable data structure proof registry that registers the integers used to identify verifiable data structure proof types.
+  Correspondingly, this document introduces a new {{verifiable-data-structure-proofs-registry}} that registers the integers used to identify verifiable data structure proof types.

 The other codepoints in this document are assigned from the registries established in this draft, they are therefore not marked TBD.